 Vicarious liability

-TANMOY MUKHERJEE INSTITUTE OF JURIDICAL SCIENCE
+TANMOY MUKHERJI INSTITUTE OF JURIDICAL SCIENCE

-Dr. Tanmoy Mukherjee
+Dr. Tanmoy Mukherji

 Advocate.